engsudal909/sapience-1/packages/api/src/auction/README.md

 ### 3. Taker Executes Transaction

-After receiving and selecting a bid, the maker constructs the `MintParlayRequestData` struct using:
+After receiving and selecting a bid, the taker constructs the `MintParlayRequestData` struct using:

-- The Auction data (predictedOutcome, resolver, makerCollateral from wager)
+- The Auction data (predictedOutcomes, resolver, makerCollateral from wager)
 - The bid data (maker, makerWager, makerSignature)
-- Their own maker signature and refCode
+- Their own taker signature and refCode

-The maker then calls the `mint()` function on the ParlayPool contract.
+The taker then calls the `mint()` function on the ParlayPool contract.
 The system will automatically detect the minting through blockchain event listeners.

 ## Maker Example